xndrgit/xndr-animalsapp/README.md

 ![logo](https://github.com/xndrgit/animalsapp-xndr/assets/115892862/8bfff1d3-9d15-4132-a8d3-a690aff7913e)

-## About the 'Speak with Animals' App
+## Goal of the 'Speak with Animals' App

 Imagine a world where humans and animals can communicate effortlessly.
 That's the vision that inspired the 'Speak with Animals' app.